 Project highlights and pathway

-The idea-focused project collected submissions for the upcoming pitch event through the end of June, according to information from Land O’Lakes.
+The idea-focused project collected submissions for the upcoming pitch event up until the end of June.
 The submissions gathered are set to be reviewed by experts from both Mars and Land O’Lakes.

-Entries to the initial stage of the project were asked to address several questions including how the product or service helps reduce greenhouse gas emissions (GHG).
-If there are other social or sustainability benefits from using the product or service.
-Or, if the product or service could help dairy producers better meet current or upcoming emission regulations, said Land O’Lakes.
+Entrants were asked to address several questions including how the product or service helps reduce greenhouse gas emissions (GHG), whether there are other social or sustainability benefits from using the product or service or whether the product or service could help dairy producers better meet current or upcoming emission regulations, said Land O’Lakes.

 In August, a selection of the products, services or tools submitted will be presented to a group of judges along with agricultural retailers and dairy producers during the pitch event, the cooperative said.
 A winning project will be chosen from those presented to be used in an on-farm trial later in 2019.